 The good news is there are different types of DHS clearances specific to each sector, so you won't need to apply and pay for a blanket clearance to cover them all.
 Simply apply and pay for the specific clearance/s relevant to your role, each costing between $96 and $115.50 inc GST pending on the type of check.
 These include:

 - working with the aged; and

 Once the organisation has initiated the process for you, the screening department sends an email with some online forms to fill out.
 This then gets sent off for screening and takes approximately 4-6 weeks to process.
 DHS clearances cost between $96 - $115.50 inc GST pending on the type of check and is usually paid for by the individual.

 - Each organisation sets their own policies relating to clearances.
 For example, even if you have a recent police clearance for the purpose of volunteering at a school or club, you may need to get another police clearance stipulated by the organisation you are looking to join.

 We hope this article answers any questions you may have about obtaining security checks in South Australia and provides a useful point of reference for future use.
-For further information about screening and background checks, visit the sa.gov.au website.
+For further information about screening and background checks, visit the sa.gov.au website or the DHS website.